StructuralNeurobiologyLab/SyConn/syconn/analysis/Tasks.md

 - [x] Look into the downsampling where it is happening in the frontend or Neuroglancer server
 - [x] Compare highest factor and upsampling with lowest factor and downsampling (runtime)
 - [x] Render differently colored organelle meshes with a mouse click (without the seg query)
-- [ ] Coloring of meshes (diff obj types)
+- [x] Coloring of meshes (diff obj types)
 - [x] Fix rendering of subvolume chunks (gray boxes); check available mags
 - [x] Property selector list (manually created); Text boxes to select the values of the property (1. select the attribute, 2. select the number of objects to display)
     1. celltype_cnn_e3 e.g MSN, EA
     2. number of mitochndria in ssv (check mapping_mi_idss.npy)
     3. ssv size (sizes.npy) e.g min, max
-- [ ] svs.npy (all the supervoxel ids)
+    4. supervoxel ids (svs.npy)
 - [ ] Invert cell_ids to supervoxel_ids (mapping_dict and mapping_dict_reversed).
 Same for rag_flat datasets
-- [ ] Method in syconn server receiving the coords, bounding box and cell type and give back the subset of ids (using numba or cython)
-- [x] Segment query even for the properties will be huge; return a random subset of the segment query or return a range of segment query based on user input or show segments page-wise
+- [x] Segment query even for the properties will be huge; return a random subset of the segment query (page) or return a range of segment query based on user input
 - [x] Check deepcopy behaviour (entire viewer state deepcopied or not)
 - [x] Check references of locks (_lock, __lock)
 - [x] Hotkey to show the cell connected to the selected cell by the largest synapse